 You can find more detail on your rights here.

-If you have any questions or concerns, or if you want to access or amend your data, please contact our Head of Operations, Beth Boxall at email@example.com or on 0800 024 8895.
+If you have any questions or concerns, or if you want to access or amend your data, please contact email@example.com or telephone 0800 024 8895.

 In the unlikely event that you have a complaint about IIC and how we have used your personal data, that you don’t feel we can rectify, you have the right to contact the Information Commissioner’s Office.